Monaghan-Lab/HCRFISH-DotCounting/Cellpose_Segmentation.md

 here](https://cellpose.readthedocs.io/en/latest/command.html).
 I’ve
 found that Cellpose sometimes struggles with `--diameter` set to `0` for automatic diameter estimation, so play around to find a good value.
-This may take some trial and error to find a diameter that segments well.
+This may take some trial and error to find a diameter that consistently segments well.
 The other important part is to use the `--save_txt` flag to save the text outlines.

 You can also write these commands into a job script for batch segmentation.
 The job submission guidelines will be particular to your